goldfrog0/goldfrog0/README.md

-- 👋 Hi, I’m @goldfrog0                 Xavier Garrido, I have a BS in Applied Mathematics, and am looking to learn Software Development
+- 👋 Hi, I’m @goldfrog0                 Xavier Garrido, I have a BS in Applied Mathematics, and am learning how to build Software.
 - 👀 I’m interested in ...
 Backend Development, Applied Mathematics
 - 🌱 I’m currently learning ...
 Haskell and Python!!
 - 💞️ I’m looking to collaborate on ...
 Projects that implement mathematical modelling